Applications for the 2019 YA novel workshop-retreat at the Djerassi Resident Artists Program will open in Fall 2018.

-Scheduled during some afternoons there will be open writing prompt sessions led by me, where we will write off prompts and share on the spot, if you have something you would like to read aloud.
-These sessions are optional, and you can take part as you please, but just know I have witnessed some remarkable pieces be written in these sessions, and I think they are especially fruitful and exciting.
+Scheduled during some afternoons there will be themed writing prompt sessions led by me, where we will write off prompts meant to help you dig deeper into your novel.
+These sessions are optional, and you can take part as you please, but just know I have witnessed some remarkable pieces be written in these sessions, and I think they are especially exciting.

 Otherwise the afternoons are yours to write, nap, think, read, chat, hike the sculpture trails on your own, or whatever you’d like.
-In previous workshops, sometimes the writers would meet together for writing sprints, for more prompts, for drawing plot maps… the options are endless—and you are always welcome to write in your private studio.
+In previous workshops, sometimes the writers would meet together for writing sprints, for more prompts, for drawing plot maps, for dance classes… the options are endless—and you are always welcome to write in your private studio.
 Your time is yours.

 Breakfast and lunch are yours to make from the fully stocked kitchen, but every night we meet for delicious dinner in the main house, made for us by amazing Chef Dan.
 (Who is wonderfully accommodating for special diets, btw, if you are vegan or vegetarian or gluten-free.
 Everything he makes is so good.
 He’s my favorite chef, over all the colonies.)
 We share chores after dinner and clean up the dishes.
 It doesn’t take long.

 In the evenings we will have readings—a chance to share more of your work!
 We might have a movie night.
 We might have an honest discussion about the publishing industry in a place where only we can hear.
+We might have a juvenilia reading night and share from our teenage writing.
 I take my cue from you, and will craft the week to be whatever you’d like it to be.

 I can only come for part of the workshop—should I still apply?

-If you’re a member of this workshop, I want you to stay for the whole thing.
-Please don’t apply if you know you can’t stay for the whole week.
-The workshop begins Sunday evening, June 18, with dinner at 6pm, and ends with readings the night of Friday, June 23 (and we may stay up late!).
-The morning of Saturday, June 24, the Djerassi Program staff will drive writers back to the airport.
+If you’re a member of this workshop, you are expected to stay for the whole thing.
+Please don’t apply if you know you can’t stay for the full week.

 Is there any required reading?